reversinghub/TLS-PoC/README.md

 }
 ```

-If we were to compile the attached code and test it in Immunity, we would be in for a surprise:
+If we were to compile the attached code and test it in Immunity Debugger, we would be in for a surprise:

 ![Immunity](img/tls-immunity.png)

-The application executes the callback functions _and terminates_ without even giving us a chance to set up a program.
+The application executes the callback functions _and terminates_ without even giving us a chance to set up a breakpoint or view the code.
 The reason is because **Immunity is configured to stop by default at ```WinMain``` function**.
-In this case, one of the TLS callbacks, which executes way before ```WinMain```, also terminates the process.
+In this case one of the TLS callbacks, which executes way before ```WinMain```, also terminates the process.
 To fix this, we need to change the debugging options:

 * Options ➝ Debugging Options ➝ Events ➝ *Make first pause at* System breakpoint

 ![Immunity debugging options](img/immunity-options.png)

-In this case at least Immunity alerts us that something might be wrong.
-If we were to try to open the same compiled file in IDA Pro, the analysis would begin at the ```start_0```:
+Immunity at least alerted us that something might be wrong.
+If we try to open the same compiled file in IDA Pro, the analysis begins at the ```start_0```:

 ![IDA Start](img/ida-start.png)